Thomas Cranmer: Support from the King (1543–1547)

 In 1543, several conservative clergymen in Kent banded together to attack and denounce two reformers, Richard Turner and John Bland, before the Privy Council.
 They prepared articles to present to the council, but at the last moment, additional denunciations were added by Stephen Gardiner's nephew, Germain Gardiner.
 These new articles attacked Cranmer and listed his misdeeds back to 1541.
-This document and the actions that followed were the basis of the so-called Prebendaries' Plot.
+This document and the following actions were the basis of the so-called Prebendaries' Plot.
 The articles were delivered to the Council in London and were probably read on 22 April 1543.
-The king most likely saw the articles against Cranmer that night.
-The archbishop appeared unaware that an attack on his person was made.
+The King most likely saw the articles against Cranmer that night.
+The Archbishop appeared unaware that an attack on his person was made.
 His commissioners in Lambeth dealt specifically with Turner's case where he was acquitted, much to the fury of the conservatives.

-While the plot against Cranmer was proceeding, the reformers were being attacked on other fronts.
-On 20 April, the Convocation reconvened to consider the revision of the Bishops' Book.
+While the plot against Cranmer proceeded, the reformers were attacked on other fronts.
+On 20 April, the Convocation reconvened to consider revising the Bishops' Book.
 Cranmer presided over the sub-committees, but the conservatives were able to overturn many reforming ideas, including justification by faith alone.
 On 5 May, the new revision called A Necessary Doctrine and Erudition for any Christian Man or the King's Book was released.
 Doctrinally, it was far more conservative than the Bishops' Book.
 On 10 May, the reformers received another blow.
 Parliament passed the Act for the Advancement of True Religion, which abolished "erroneous books" and restricted the reading of the Bible in English to those of noble status.
-From May to August, reformers were examined, forced to recant, or imprisoned.
+Reformers were examined, forced to recant, or imprisoned from May to August.

 For five months, Henry took no action on the accusations against his archbishop.
-The conspiracy was finally revealed to Cranmer by the king himself.
-According to Cranmer's secretary, Ralph Morice, sometime in September 1543 the king showed Cranmer a paper summarising the accusations against him.
+The conspiracy was finally revealed to Cranmer by the King himself.
+According to Cranmer's secretary, Ralph Morice, sometime in September 1543, the King showed Cranmer a paper summarising the accusations against him.
 An investigation was to be mounted and Cranmer was appointed chief investigator.
 Surprise raids were carried out, evidence gathered, and ringleaders identified.
 Typically, Cranmer put the clergymen involved in the conspiracy through immediate humiliation, but he eventually forgave them and continued to use their services.
-To show his trust in Cranmer, Henry gave Cranmer his personal ring.
-When the Privy Council arrested Cranmer at the end of November, the nobles were stymied by the symbol of the king's trust in him.
+To show his trust in Cranmer, Henry gave Cranmer his ring.
+When the Privy Council arrested Cranmer at the end of November, the nobles were hampered by the symbol of the King's trust in him.
 Cranmer's victory ended with two second-rank leaders imprisoned and Germain Gardiner executed.